 Also on offer is the Phoenix Model ARF RC Red Arrow, which is made of a full wood construction and includes retracts.
 Its wingspan is 51.2 in and its length is 50.4 in.
 It needs a 1750 kV motor turning a 90 mm EDF unit producing a minimum of 6 lbs of thrust.

-Do you have any interesting or fun facts about the Red Arrows that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about the Red Arrows?
+Share them in the comments below!